sbcshop/PiTalk_4G_Dongle_Software/README.md

 ## Working with 4G Dongle
 For working with our 4G dongle follow the steps below:

-***Step.1 -*** To start working with this board first you have to install its USB driver officially provided by Quectel.
-For this we have uplaoded a zip file of it simply download it and intsntall in you computer system or you can visit on the link blow to download its USB driver for your system.
+***Step.1 -*** To start working with this board first you have to install its USB driver provided in this Repository.
+For this download and unzip the zip file of it and install in your computer system.

-***Step.2 -*** After installing compatible
+***Step.2 -*** After installing the USB driver compatible with your system, plugin your 4G USB Dongle in your system via USB Cable of directly.
+Open the device manager and you will com port of Quectel device showing as in beloe image